MPY-01/Caesar-Polo-Esau/polo/1961/polo-04.md

 However, the decisive test for Mao's realism or lack of it would not be his decision in 1956 to begin a free criticism policy (40) but whether he would persist in it if it were clearly a failure.
 Apparently out of conceit and obstinacy, he did indeed insist, for a time, that the policy be sustained and made even more liberal despite signs of danger to CCP prestige.
 For Mao's name had been directly associated with "Hundred Flowers" and he and his policy were admired in some parts of the bloc and the free world.
 To halt the "Hundred Flowers" was to admit personal failure.
 Stalin was not known for admission of personal failure and neither is Mao.

 Nevertheless, it was only a pretense of "Hundred Flowers" which was sustained after June 1957.
-When it was suggested to Zhou Enlai--who had established the "soft" line on liberalization with Mao--by a foreign student that the CCP's action in calling a halt to free criticism in June 1957 contradicted Mao's idea of "Hundred Flowers," Chou snapped that it was not a contradiction at all.
+When it was suggested to Zhou Enlai--who had established the "soft" line on liberalization with Mao--by a foreign student that the CCP's action in calling a halt to free criticism in June 1957 contradicted Mao's idea of "Hundred Flowers," Zhou snapped that it was not a contradiction at all.
 "Hundred Flowers" continues--but why should enemies of "socialism" be permitted to speak?

 FOR OFFICIAL USE ONLY FOR OFFICIAL USE ONLY